 Combine ingredients, then apply a few drops of solution to your palms.
 Massage into dog’s armpits, toe pads, outer edges of ears and thighs.

-Next time your dog engages in an activity he really enjoys (going on a walk, a ride in the car, eating, playing fetch) get out the lavender.
+Next time your dog is doing something he really enjoys, get out the lavender.
 Place a drop on your hand and rub it along his neck, on the tops of his paws and the bridge of his nose (being careful to avoid his eyes).
 Then put a drop on your hands and rub them together.
 Before he starts the fun activity, put your hand in front of his nose.
 If he turns his head away that’s okay, don’t force it.
 Let him start the activity but every few minutes have him stop and smell your hand.
 You are teaching him to associate the smell of lavender with something that makes him happy.
 Do this every time he does something he enjoys over the next week or two.
 You can even add in a few rub-downs with lavender on your hands to reinforce the association because who doesn’t love a rub-down?

-The above article is the property of Fabulousfarmgirl.com – why not visit her?
+The above article on the use of essential oils for dogs is based on an article Fabulousfarmgirl.com – why not visit her?